Grading systems by country: Lebanon

 Lebanese schools follow either the French grading system or the American grading system.
 Most schools use a 0–20 scale where the passing grade is 10 out of 20 (minimum passing grade may be as low as 7).
 It depends on the programme the school is offering: French/Lebanese Baccalaureate use the 0–20 scale with some exceptions (some schools offer the Lebanese baccalaureate but instead of the 0–20 scale a 100-point scale is used).
 IB schools unanimously use a 100-point scale if not an American grading scale (refer to the American grading system).

-In the typical school offering a Lebanese curriculum (to which the outcome is a Lebanese Baccalaureate) getting high grades is very difficult because teachers do not use the full scale.
+In the typical school offering a Lebanese curriculum (to which the outcome is a Lebanese Baccalaureate) getting high grades is difficult because teachers do not use the full scale.
 For instance, the highest score one can earn in essay writing in some schools is 14 out of 20 (with the class averaging 9 or 10).
 Each subject has a weight and thus contributes differently towards the overall score: the "General Average" (taken from the French Moyenne Générale).
 This weight is determined by credit hours.
 For instance, math (6 hours/week) x 20 (the base grade) = 120 (weight).